AdminGodZ/Grade_Analysis_App/README.md

 ## License 📝

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License, making it free and open for everyone to use, modify, and distribute.
+You can:
+- ✅ Use the software commercially
+- ✅ Modify the source code
+- ✅ Distribute the software
+- ✅ Use and modify in private
+- ✅ Use in a public project

+The only requirement is to include the original license and copyright notice in any copy of the software/source.